w99427/eNotes-Android-SDK/README.md

 ```

-For more details, you can read the apiDoc and the Example of the project.
+For more details, you can read the apidocs and the examples of the project.

 ## License